Life in a Railroad Town

 Sponsorship available to individuals or groups at $2,640

-This nice size room with 2 windows overlooking the bay & 1 window framing downtown Tiburon & Mt Tam is very cheerful.
+This nice size room with two windows overlooking the bay & one window framing downtown Tiburon & Mt Tam is very cheerful.
 The single white tubular bed hugs the corner & has various pretty quilts on it along with a friendly bear.
 A Bent family oak bureau with attached mirror lines one wall.
 A white painted child’s school desk from the Belvedere School sits in a corner.
 Various children’s toys, puzzles, dolls & books are scattered on the braided rag rug.
 A collection of black iron toys sits on the small bookshelf.
 Zelma’s Tiburon grade school diploma hangs on the wall.

 Sponsorship available to individuals or groups at $6,160

 UTILITY ROOM & WATERCLOSET